 What is the difference between open source and free software?
 Open source software is provided at no cost by the copyright holder under an open-source license which permits the user to use, modify and distribute the software.
 Free software is provided at no cost by a commercial software or hardware producer--these are often a driver for hardware or a reduced function version of commercial software.
 Some open source software "purists" object to the use of "free" software in conjunction with open source software-- these pages will distinguish between open source and free software, mainly because many of the free software applications run only under the Windows operating system.

-The pages in this section will examine the some of the choices available between commercial and open source software for operating systems-- in this case the choice between Windows or Apple and an operating system called Linux--as well as the choices to be made when choosing between commercial and open source applications like spreadsheets, word processors, and drawing software.
+The pages in this section will examine some of the choices available between commercial and open source software for operating systems-- in this case the choice between Windows or Apple and an operating system called Linux--as well as the choices to be made when choosing between commercial and open source applications like spreadsheets, word processors, database, geographical information system (GIS) and drawing software.
 They will also identify some of the software products available in the different categories.
 Links will be provided to online training on installing and using the different types of software.
-In the Using Data section of this web site, examples will be given of how to use the software to manage and analyze data downloaded from some of the common online databases identified in the Data Sources section.
+In the Using Data section of this web site, examples will be given of how to modify downloaded data tables to make them suitable for use in analysis and in uploading to GIS software.

 The paragraphs below give a brief introduction to both open source operating systems and applications.
 The menu on the left-hand side of this page can be used to navigate between the different topics in this section.

 Software can be divided crudely into two main categories, operating systems and applications.
 Note that many open source operating systems and applications have interfaces and documentation available in many languages.